1. I would like to register an environmental complaint. How do I do it?

 21. I am working on submitting an air permit application.
 Are there any resources to help with potential-to-emit calculations?

-The Division of Compliance Assistance's Air Quality Potential-to-Emit Compliance Guide gives a step-by-step walkthrough of how to perform potential-to-emit (PTE) calculations.
-Small businesses that are independently owned and operated and have fewer than 100 employees may utilize the Division of Compliance Assistance's detailed assistance from the Environmental Compliance Assistance Program (ECAP).
+The Compliance Assistance program's Air Quality Potential-to-Emit Compliance Guide gives a step-by-step walkthrough of how to perform potential-to-emit (PTE) calculations.
+Small businesses that are independently owned and operated and have fewer than 100 employees may utilize the Environmental Compliance Assistance program's (ECAP) detailed assistance.
 The service includes site visits to assess compliance status, assistance with application materials and PTE calculations, and much more.
 Enforcement Discretion is used when conducting these activities.
 More information can be found on the ECAP Webpage.

 22. What is an SIC code or NAICS code?